Lauro199471/ROS_Tutorial/Chapter 1/README.md

 ## How to simulate URDF on RVIZ
-To simulate URDF on RVIZ we must first understand what a *joint state publisher node* and a *Robot State node*.
+To simulate URDF on RVIZ we must first understand what a *joint state publisher node* and a *Robot State node*.Rviz, abbreviation for ROS visualization, is a powerful 3D visualization tool for ROS.
+It allows the user to view the robot model, display and/or log sensor information from the robot's sensors, and replay the logged sensor information.
+By visualizing what the robot is seeing, thinking, and doing, the user can debug a robot application from sensor inputs to planned (or unplanned) actions.

 ## Understanding Joint State Publisher
 Joint state publisher is one of the ROS packages that is commonly used to interact with each joint of the robot.
 The package contains the joint_state_publisher node, which will find the nonfixed joints from the URDF model and publish the joint state values of each joint in the **sensor_msgs/JointState** message format.
 To display a slider based control window to control each joint we will have to set *use_gui* to true.